 Suzanne Gordon is an award-winning journalist and author.
-She has written for the New York Times, the Los Angeles Times, the Washington Post, the Atlantic Monthly, the American Prospect, the Globe and Mail, the Toronto Star, JAMA, The Annals of Internal Medicine, and others.
+She has written for the New York Times, the Los Angeles Times, the Washington Post, the Atlantic Monthly, The Nation, the American Prospect, the Globe and Mail, the Toronto Star, JAMA, The Annals of Internal Medicine, The BMJ, and others.
 She is the co-editor of the Culture and Politics of Healthcare Work series at Cornell University Press.

 For additional details on Suzanne Gordon’s books, please click here to visit her Books & Resouces Page.